-Chemotherapy drugs are hazardous to people who handle them or come into contact with them.
-For patients, this means the drugs are strong enough to damage or kill cancer cells, but this also means the drugs can be a concern for others who might be exposed to them.
+A person who handles Chemotherapy drugs or comes into contact with them is at risk of exposure to a variety of hazards.
+Drugs like these can damage or kill cancer cells in patients, but the drugs can also be a concern for others who might be exposed to them.

 - Urine and stool